vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 {tab(Connecting via static PVC)}

+{note:info}
+This scenario is only available for [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
+{/note}

 This example will create:

 1. Disk in the cloud compute service of the VK Cloud platform.
-1. A persistent volume corresponding to this disk.
+1. A PV corresponding to this disk.
-1. Static PVC, using a persistent volume that has already been created.
+1. Static PVC, using a PV that has already been created.
 1. Application `tea` as a single pod deployment, and its corresponding service.

-   For this application there will also be an initialization container ([initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)) which will write the web page to the persistent volume.
+   For this application there will also be an initialization container ([initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)) which will write the web page to the PV.

-To connect a persistent volume using static PVC:
+To connect a PV using static PVC:

 1. [Create a network HDD](/en/computing/iaas/instructions/volumes).